 - “Ways of Being” exhibition of the key works of this influential Austrian painter

 - A cooperation with the Stedelijk Museum Amsterdam

-- Open daily, Sept 6, 2019 to Jan 26, 2020
+- Open daily, Sept 6 – Dec 1, 2019

 Once largely ignored, Maria Lassnig’s reputation blossomed in her later years when she became recognised as one of the most influential modern-day painters, particularly through the self-portraits that gave form to her “body-awareness” approach to painting.